20110902_001_1920x400

 Problemas renales en perros y gatos mayores

-No es raro que las mascotas mayores tengan algún grado de disfunción renal.
+Es común que las mascotas de edad avanzada tengan algún grado de disfunción renal.

 Más recursos para la salud de las mascotas